 Working of Fantom

-You can learn about the working of Fantom Bridge in detail by reflecting on the working of Fantom itself.
+You can learn about the workings of Fantom Bridge in detail by reflecting on the workings of Fantom itself.
 The basic design of the Fantom blockchain involves a directed acyclic graph or DAG.
-In the case of a DAG, the transaction histories are documented in the form of a hashgraph or a graph representing blockchain hashes.
+In the case of a DAG, the transaction histories are documented in the form of a hash graph or a graph representing blockchain hashes.

 The next crucial highlight in the working of Fantom refers to Lachesis, the leaderless consensus mechanism of the blockchain.
 It actually serves as the variant for Proof of Stake consensus, also referred to as asynchronous byzantine fault tolerant or aBFT.
 One of the significant advantages of Fantom is the ability to operate seamlessly, even in cases where one-third of the transaction data is invalid.